-- Beginning January 1 in the year of the census, the commission application process will be widely publicized to reach as many potential applicants as possible. - The Department of State reviews applications and divides applicants into 3 pools: the party with the largest number of registered voters; the party with the 2nd largest number of registrants; and unaffiliated and 3rd-party voters. - The State Ethics Commission narrows the pools to the 60 most qualified. - House and Senate majority and minority leaders may each strike up to two applicants from each pool. - At a public event, the Secretary of State will randomly select 8 applicants: 3 from each major party pool and 2 from the unaffiliated/minor-party pool. - Three additional candidates, one from each pool, will be chosen by the State Ethics Commission to further balance demographics and add needed skills and experience. - The commission may vote to remove a commissioner for cause.
+- Beginning January 1 in the year of the census, the commission application process will be widely publicized to reach as many potential applicants as possible. - The Department of State reviews applications and divides applicants into 3 pools: the party with the largest number of registered voters; the party with the 2nd largest number of registrants; and unaffiliated and 3rd-party voters. - The State Ethics Commission narrows the pools to the 60 most qualified. while keeping each pool as reflective of geographic, gender, racial and ethnic diversity of the Commonwealth as possible. - House and Senate majority and minority leaders may each strike up to two applicants from each pool. - At a public event, the Secretary of State will randomly select 8 applicants: 3 from each major party pool and 2 from the unaffiliated/minor-party pool. - Three additional candidates, one from each pool, will be chosen by the State Ethics Commission to further balance demographics and add needed skills and experience. - The commission may vote to remove a commissioner for cause.
 Vacancies are to be filled by the State Ethics Commission from the original pool of applicants.